 Figure 9.
 A typical course of transient voltage and electric current of IEAP Type I measured at 0.2 Hz bending frequency.
 Average generated charge and peak-to-peak values of voltage (Upp) and electric current (Ipp) are extracted from the signals.

-The size-dependence of the IEAP motion sensor output was investigated by measuring the IEAPs of constant length (42 mm), but of different widths (3, 6, 9, and 12 mm).
+The size-dependence of IEAP motion sensor output was investigated by measuring the IEAPs of constant length (42 mm), but of different widths (3, 6, 9, and 12 mm).
 In order to ensure the homogeneity of the parameters of the different samples, the same piece of laminate was cut narrower.
 The free part of the laminate (the distance between the terminals) was 33 mm; therefore, 21% of the IEAP sheet was rigidly fixed and was not bent.
 The fixed part acted solely as a supercapacitor.

 The experiments were performed at room temperature and at 30±5% RH.